a1anjo/a1anjo/README.md

 - 📫 How to reach me **alanjosephv29@gmail.com**

-- ⚡ Fun fact **I believe that there’s always something new to learn in the world of programming.**
+- ⚡**I believe that there’s always something new to learn in the world of programming.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">